Curriculum, Teaching & Learning

 Program Overview

-The Curriculum, Teaching, and Learning concentration in the MA in Education program is intended for individuals who are interested in curriculum development and implementation in PK-12 settings and in other settings such as community colleges, workplaces, and community-based educational programs.
+The MA in Education with a concentration of Curriculum, Teaching and Learning (CTL) is intended for those who are interested in curriculum development and implementation in PK-12 settings and in other settings such as community colleges, workplaces, and community-based educational programs.

-The CTL provides concentration flexibility for a wide range of individuals, from teachers seeking to enhance the depth and breadth of their pedagogical knowledge to those seeking staff development and leadership positions in the public or private sectors.
+The CTL concentration provides flexibility for a wide range of individuals, from teachers seeking to enhance the depth and breadth of their pedagogical knowledge to those seeking staff development and leadership positions in the public or private sectors.
 CTL applicants do not need to have a teaching credential.

 Applicants who have recently completed a teacher credential program, can apply 9 units of credential coursework toward their MA degree.